rainsound-ai/rainsound.ai/readme.md

 `/assets/macro`

 The assets_macro crate.
 Cargo requires that you define procedural macros in their own crate, so this is where we put our macros and other build-time related code.
-This includes the `build_tailwind!`, `build_browser_crate!`, and `build_images!` macros that get re-exported by `assets/mod`.
+This includes the `include_tailwind!`, `include_browser_crate!`, and `include_images!` macros that get re-exported by `assets/mod`.

 `spin.toml`